top of page

 Island Educator

-As a dedicated father and life partner, and an avid sailor, Simon enjoys navigating the waters around Cape Cod, and the Elizabeth Islands with his family.
+As an avid sailor and dedicated father, Simon enjoys navigating the waters around Cape Cod and the Elizabeth Islands with his family

 IMG_0177_edited.jpg